 This process won’t hurt them.
 It’s comparable to when you cut your nails or hair.
 Unless you get it too far into their wings, there will be no discomfort or blood loss, including a fully matured hen.

-While you may begin trimming chicken wings anytime you want, it is generally preferable to do so before the flying skill grows to an issue.
+While you may begin trimming chicken wings anytime you want, it is generally preferable to do so before the flying skill becomes an issue.
 It implies that it is preferable to clip a non-flying chicken under six months old before it attempts to fly over the fence.
 They will adjust more quickly as they get older.

 Assess the breed first before deciding to clip its wings.
 Heavier chicken breeds, like Orpingtons, Brahma, or Jersey Giants, may not require any wing clipping at all.
 They may be unable to get themselves off the ground and cross fences by flying due to their weight and size.